Drowning in Alcohol Culture

-Because alcohol is so widely celebrated and alcoholism still largely stigmatized, it is easy to live in a state of high functioning denial, hiding in the shadows, combing the internet for signs that we’re not alone in feeling like something’s wrong.
+Because alcohol is so widely celebrated and alcoholism still largely stigmatized, it is easy to live in a state of high-functioning denial, hiding in the shadows, combing the internet for signs that we’re not alone in feeling like something’s wrong.

-I certainly have for years.
+I certainly did for years.

 And whereas I can look at ridiculous coloring books, free drink tickets at a book reading, or stupid wall art that professes “one tequila, two tequila, three tequila floor” with an eye roll and move on, I still appreciate the power these little reminders have on our psyche.